Skip to content

 If you finish a section early, you can review flagged questions within that section or rest.
 You can't go back to the last section or ahead to the next section.

 If you qualify for an accommodation you may receive more time per section.
+You can request an accommodation directly from the LSAC.

 Tip